greiginsydney/Intervalometerator/SHOPPINGLIST.md

 #### DC  Power Coupler to suit

 Aka a "fake battery".
-We cut off the USB plugs and soldered the cable directly to the PCB.
-If your camera has an auxiliary power input this won't be necessary.
-Substitute a suitable plug and cable.
+We cut off the USB plugs, stripped the cable and terminated it directly to the matching plug for the PCB-mounted socket.
+If your camera has an auxiliary power input this coupler won't be necessary - substitute a suitable plug and cable instead.

 - [eBay](https://www.ebay.com/itm/Power-bank-usb-for-Canon-EOS-5D-7D-Mark-II-6D-80D-camera-DR-E6-dc-coupler-LP-E6/123101336453?hash=item1ca9695385:g:dWAAAOSwsQFa4ZVV:rk:1:pf:0)